-The past year has seen several security incidents involving root
+The past year has seen several security incidents involving root certificate authorities, the organizations underpinning

 The rollout of PKI components in emerging smart grid and advanced metering infrastructure (AMI) technology introduces a new class of risk to this formerly manually managed infrastructure.
 A breach of an AMI network’s PKI could result in the compromise of an electric utility’s entire distribution network, with cascading impact to connected transmission and generation assets.
 This risk is compounded when the utility does not manage the PKI components themselves, instead relying on the manufacturer, integrator or other vendor to maintain the security of the system.